Detection of a universal core-halo transition in dwarf galaxies as predicted by Bose-Einstein dark matter: Dynamical Model of Galaxies in Wave Dark Matter Halo

 \section{Dynamical Model of Galaxies in Wave Dark Matter Halo}

-The classical dwarf galaxies are known to be dominated by DM, and so the stars are treated as tracer particles (Gregory et al. 2019, McConnachie et al. 2006, Kang et al. 2019 and McConnachie et al.2006b) moving in the gravitational potential generated by DM halo density distribution:
+The classical dwarf galaxies are known to be dominated by DM, and so the stars are treated as tracer particles \cite{Gregory:2019,McConnachie:2006,McConnachie:20062,Kang:2019} moving in the gravitational potential generated by DM halo density distribution.

-with a boundary condition $\Phi_{DM}(\infty)=0$.
-The mass enclosed in a sphere of radius $r$ is computed as

-In this context, we can now predict the corresponding velocity dispersion profile by solving the spherically symmetric Jeans equation:
+In this context, the corresponding velocity dispersion profile can be predicted by solving the spherically symmetric Jeans equation:

-where $\rho_*(r)$ is the stellar density distribution defined by the soltions wave dark matter imprint:
+where $M_{DM}(r)$ is the mass DM halo obtained by integrating the spherically symmetric density profile in Eq. \eqref{eq:dm_density}, $\beta$ is the anisotropy parameter (see Binney \& Tremaine 2008\cite{Binney:2008}, Equation (4.61)), and $\rho_*(r)$ is the stellar density distribution defined by the solitons wave dark matter imprint: